Dakreen/cs50x/README.md

 - Problem set solutions
 - A `README.md` with my personal notes and reflections

-## 🚧 In Progress

-- I started CS50 in June 2025 and I’m documenting my progress week by week.

-## 🙋 About Me
+## About Me

-I'm preparing a career change into **systems, networking, cloud, and cybersecurity**.
+I'm preparing a career change to become a **cybersecurity technician**, with skills in systems, networking, cloud, and ethical hacking.
 CS50 is part of my technical foundation.

-## 🛑 Academic Honesty
+## Academic Honesty

 All work is my own.
 Please do not copy if you are currently taking CS50.